-We are currently advancing five late-stage clinical products, each addressing specific components of these significant markets.
-Four of these products are being prepared to enter Phase 3 clinical trials, and one product has completed Phase 3 evaluation, for which we anticipate submitting a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) in the second half of 2006.
+We are currently advancing four late-stage clinical products, each addressing specific components of these significant markets.
+Three of these products are being prepared to enter Phase 3 clinical trials, and one product has completed Phase 3 evaluation, for which we submitted a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) in the third quarter of 2006.
 In 1997, we launched MUSE (alprostadil) in the United States and, together with our partners, internationally.
 We market MUSE as a prescription product for the treatment of erectile dysfunction.